Oasis Heating, A/C & Refrigeration Blog : Archive for the ‘Heating’ Category

 Wednesday, February 8th, 2017

 There’s never a wrong time of the year to arrange for installing a new gas furnace for your home.
-Whenever you notice that your current furnace is failing in its job and is past the point where repairs will do much good—or last for long—then don’t delay calling HVAC professionals to arrange for a replacement.
+Whenever you notice that your current furnace is failing in its job and is past the point where furnace repairs in Springfield will do much good—or last for long—then don’t delay calling HVAC professionals to arrange for a replacement.
 If you have a furnace that has seen more than 20 years of service, it’s also time to get a brand-new unit.
 That old furnace is probably costing you too much money to run each time it comes on, and it may even turn into a safety hazard.

 Continue Reading